smichael1/redux-websocket-middleware/README.md

 # redux-websocket-middleware

-Redux middleware that handles pure websockets
+Redux middleware that enables pure websocket communication.

 This middleware is used to send and receive websocket messages over pure websockets using Redux actions and reducers.